Paul Blair (baseball): Coaching career

-At the end of his playing career, Blair was hired as an outfield instructor for the Yankees in 1981.
+At the end of his playing career, Blair was hired as an outfield instructor for the Yankees in 1980.
+He did not like the travel and headed a baseball camp for high school players the following summer in Westchester, New York.
 In August 1982, he was named the head coach at Fordham University.
-Blair coached only one season at Fordham with the team finishing with a 14–19 record.
-He then went back to work as an outfield instructor with the Houston Astros and as a third base coach for the Orioles Triple A team in Rochester and worked in that capacity until 1985.
+Blair coached only one season at Fordham (1983) with the team finishing with a 14–19 record.
+In December 1983, the Houston Astros hired Blair as a base running and outfield instructor.
+After that, he was a third base coach for the Orioles Triple A team in Rochester until 1985.

 In 1989, he played for the Gold Coast Suns in the newly formed Senior Professional Baseball Association, though the league folded after the season.
 Blair got his next shot at coaching in 1995 when he was named the manager of the Yonkers Hoot Owls in the newly formed Northeast League, an independent league of professional baseball.
 The team lasted just one season and finished a dismal 12–52.

-Blair got his next, and last, shot at coaching in 1998 when he was named as the head coach for the Coppin State College baseball team.
+Blair got his next, and last, shot at coaching in 1998, when he was named as the head coach for the Coppin State College baseball team.
 Blair coached the team from 1998–2002.
 Unfortunately, his overall record at Coppin State was a disappointing 30–185.

-In the mid-1990s Blair was named the assistant general manager of the yet-to-be named New Orleans franchise in the United Baseball League (UBL) (which was a planned third major league).
+In the mid-1990s, Blair was named the assistant general manager of the yet-to-be named New Orleans franchise in the United Baseball League (UBL) (which was a planned third major league).
+When the league’s inaugural season was delayed, he became the assistant general manager for one of the planned New England teams.

+While residing in Woodstock, Maryland, over the years Blair would work as a spring training instructor for the Orioles.

-Later life and death
+Personal life and death

 After his retirement from coaching, Blair lived in Woodstock, Maryland with his wife, Gloria.
 In his retirement, Blair often appeared in celebrity golf and bowling tournaments.
 At the time of his death, he was known for working out at Triangle Fitness in Eldersburg, Maryland and bowling at Kings Point Lanes in Reisterstown, Maryland.
 His son Paul Blair III played eight years in the minors for the San Francisco Giants and the Chicago Cubs.